sallyrobotics/global_planner_ros/README.md

 4. height: Integer value representing number of rows in the grid.

 Return value must be a vector of integers representing index values of cells which are part of the path, first element of vector being start cell's index and last element being goal cell's index.

-A simple configuration setup is provided in the `nav_stack` folder consisting of basic configuration and launch files.

 ### Branches